 Interaction with religious literature also occurred in less public contexts, even if not necessarily alone.
 Much of Margery’s ‘reading’ appears to have occurred in small groups in non-public chambers.
 The will of Cecily Neville, written in 1495, reveals that certain books, at least for someone of her status, might be used within different public and private spaces, and were perhaps even produced with a particular reading space in mind.
 Cecily gifted a large amount of books in her will, and the sheer volume of liturgical books included, along with mountains of religious vestments and vessels, signals something of how her household encompassed an elaborate, extraordinarily well-provisioned liturgical establishment.
 Many of the books she gifts (among which were thirteen processionals, five antiphonaries, three breviaries, two Psalters, seven graduals, three Mass books, one book of collects, one book of gospels with epistles and one book of legends) may have been used by her in-house or visiting clergy, and the fact that she donates batches of such liturgical books to religious houses suggests as much.
-Other books in richly ornamented bindings, such as the ‘portuos [breviary] with claspes of gold covered with blacke cloth of golde’ or the ‘prymour with claspes silver and gilt covered with blewe velvett’ (Spedding, 2010: 266, 268)— that she gifts to high status secular affiliates— she may have used herself in the household chapel, perhaps accruing them as gifts as well as through commission, and utilising such visually impressive in the public chapel space in accordance with her lofty status.
+Other books in richly ornamented bindings, such as the ‘portuos [breviary] with claspes of gold covered with blacke cloth of golde’ or the ‘prymour with claspes silver and gilt covered with blewe velvett’ (Spedding, 2010: 266, 268)— prestige objects that she gifts to high status secular affiliates— she may have used herself in the household chapel, perhaps accruing them as gifts as well as through commission, and utilising such visually impressive codices in the public chapel space in accordance with her lofty status.
 One of Cecily’s Psalters is described as having ‘claspes of siluer & guilte enameled couered with a grene clothe of golde’ (Spedding, 2010: 266).
 With such materially rich books, the binding clearly performed a pivotal function in testifying to the status of the ‘reader’.
 Cecily’s other Psalter is housed in a plain binding of ‘white ledder’ and her will describes it as a ‘Sawter that servith for the closett’— a book suited for use in the private bedchamber.
-It makes sense that less heavily ornamented books might ‘servith’ in such moments when alone, or accompanied by only her most intimate household familia, during those times and within those spaces wherein a public performance of princely identity was no longer required.
-It is interesting that the reference to being fitted for reading in the bedchamber only occurs in relation to this Psalter and to a mass book.
+It makes sense that less heavily ornamented books might ‘servith’ Cecily in such moments when alone, or accompanied by only her most intimate household familia, during those times and within those spaces wherein a public performance of princely identity was no longer required.
+It is interesting that the references to being fitted for reading in the bedchamber only occurs in relation to this Psalter and to a mass book.
 Perhaps in contrast with what we might expect, it is psalms and liturgical prayers, rather than mystical or meditational literature that appears to have accompanied Cecily into her most private household space.
 We might even allow ourselves to imagine the aged Cecily murmuring these texts aloud in the flickering half-light of her chamber, her hands grasping a plainly bound white leather book; barely needing to scan the text written in the book she intones, ‘…benedictus Deus qui non abstulit orationem meam et misericordiam suam a me’ (Psalm 66, 20) (blessed be God, who hath not turned away my prayer, nor his mercy from me).

 Bibliography